 An example of a protected characteristic being only one cause:

-O’Donoghue v Redcar and Cleveland Borough Council (link to bailii.org), Court of Appeal, 2001
+O’Donoghue v Redcar and Cleveland Borough Council (bailii.org), Court of Appeal, 2001

-The court upheld a tribunal’s finding of (sex) discrimination.
-An interview panel’s rejection of a woman had been affected by evidence that she was not an easy person to work with or good with staff (not discriminatory reasons), but also by strong feminist views which she had freely expressed (discriminatory reason).
+The court upheld a tribunal’s finding of sex discrimination.
+In rejecting a woman the interview panel had been affected by evidence that she was not an easy person to work with or good with staff (not discriminatory reasons), but also by strong feminist views which she had freely expressed (discriminatory reason).

 In response to an enquiry in the application form prohibited under s.60 EqA, a job applicant discloses that he has a stammer.
 On the basis of the paper job application, the employer does not shortlist him for interview.
 In seeking to discharge the employer’s burden of proof that there is no direct discrimination (s.60 shifts the burden to the employer), the employer will need to bring evidence sufficient to show that the stammer was not a significant influence on its decision not to shortlist.
 It is not enough to show the stammer was not the only or even the main reason.